molinfrimed/multi-kinases/README.md

 Trained models to predict activity for our set of kinases can be downloaded from Zenodo https://doi.org/10.5281/zenodo.6554043

 ## Tutorial
 KUALA models have been trained by using molecular descriptors computed with [PaDEL-Descriptor](http://www.yapcwsoft.com/dd/padeldescriptor/) software.
-Each molecule is represented as canonical SMILES.

 The following steps are useful to correctly predict activity for our set of kinases:
 1. Download KUALA models from Zenodo: https://doi.org/10.5281/zenodo.6867485 (PaDEL-Descriptors is also available as an extension of KNIME)